Mattral/NOTE-Best-Practices-for-Computer-Vision/Basic Neural Networks/3 Activation Functions/ReadMe.md

 - It produces values in the range (0, 1).
 - It's used in the output layer of binary classification models.
 - It suffers from the "vanishing gradient" problem during training, especially in deep networks.
--It maps its input to a range between 0 and 1, making it useful for binary classification problems.
+- It maps its input to a range between 0 and 1, making it useful for binary classification problems.
 The output can be interpreted as a probability.
 -Sigmoid is particularly used in the output layer of neural networks for binary classification problems, where it produces a probability that the input belongs to the positive class.
 -It has a characteristic S-shaped curve, which saturates for very large positive and negative values of �